 The holidays are looming, your to-do list is growing by the day.
-Now is the perfect time to gather your kids for some holiday memory making ’round the kitchen mixer!
-Of course, baking with children naturally takes a bit longer and makes quite a bit more mess.
+Now is the perfect time to gather your children for some holiday memory making ’round the kitchen mixer!
+Of course, baking with kids naturally takes a bit longer and makes quite a bit more mess.

 When you’re trying to tackle that mile-long to do list it can be easy to think, “I could get this done so much faster alone!”
 For the over-scheduled mamas of the world, I’m here to share my top 5 tips for making your baking adventures with kids high on fun, low on mess so you’re more likely to do it again!